BroadcastGames/son_of_hunkypunk/README.md

 2. Much better behavior with JNI crashes so that Android app keeps control.
 Reference: http://blog.httrack.com/blog/2013/08/23/catching-posix-signals-on-android/
 3. Simulate caps-lock on the Android input side, have a menu checkbox to enable.
 CAVERNS.Z5 game for example.

+To Investigate:

+1. bear.z5 opening message "[Please press SPACE to begin.]" is split on two lines?
+Gargoyle does not do this.
+2. Aug4.z8 opening message seems crammed on left 1/2 of the screen.
+Rotating to landscape reveals truncated message.
+3. When using emulator with SDK 25 guest.
+Using the real keyboard with on-screen turned off.
+Typing the first letter stalls input focus. "q" "uit" requires click to put focus back. anchor.z8 is example game.
+NOTE: Turning off "Shortcuts List" in preferences seems to eliminate this problem.
+Focus gets puton the Shortcuts?

 Android 5.0 Blu Energy Studio 64-bit device failures